KinesteX/KinesteX-Swift-Demo/docs/getting-started.md

 <string>Please grant access to camera to start AI Workout</string>
 ```

+**If you do not have Info.plist:**
+Open project in Xcode > click project name > select target > Info tab > Custom Application Target Properties > add "Privacy - Camera Usage Description" key with message requesting camera permission.

 ### 2. Install KinesteX SDK framework

 Add the framework as a package dependency with the following URL: